Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 #### 13.1.2.13. async `action: on_status`

 - Method: POST
-- Use Cases: Raghav receives a notification if there is any error during the charging session.
+- Use Cases: Raghav receives a notification if there is any error/interruption during the charging session.
 - Request:

 <details>